Lions Park in Waco, Texas circa Summer 2013

 Short Bio

 Molly Frye Wilmington creates unique picture books using humor, animals, and suspense to explore more complex ideas of courage, faith, suffering, and love.
 Molly studied English and children’s literature at Baylor, ethics at Notre Dame’s Vita Institute, and theology at Duke.
-Originally from Texas, Molly now lives in Montana with her husband, David who is a theologian and musician, their two children, Luke and Anna Grace, Oliver the shepherd-lab, Sadie the Goldendoodle (Oliver's best friend and now adopted sister), and Ranger the bearded dragon.
-The family enjoys soccer, hiking, music, and cracking up over each other’s clever stories.
+Originally from Texas, Molly now lives in Montana with her husband, David who is a theologian and musician, their two children, Luke and Anna Grace, Oliver the Shepherd-Lab, Sadie the Goldendoodle, and Ranger the Bearded Dragon.
+The family enjoys soccer, hiking, music, and cracking up over each other’s stories.

 More: Montana and Family